knative/docs/docs/admin/install/serving/install-serving-with-yaml.md

       wildcard `A` record for the domain by running the command:

         ```bash
-        # Here knative.example.com is the domain suffix for your cluster
-        *.knative.example.com == A 35.233.41.212
+        *.<DOMAIN-SUFFIX> == A 35.233.41.212
         ```
+        Where `<DOMAIN-SUFFIX>` is the domain suffix for your cluster

     1. If the networking layer produced a CNAME, then configure a CNAME record for the domain by running the command:

         ```bash
-        # Here knative.example.com is the domain suffix for your cluster
-        *.knative.example.com == CNAME a317a278525d111e89f272a164fd35fb-1510370581.eu-central-1.elb.amazonaws.com
+        *.<DOMAIN-SUFFIX> == CNAME a317a278525d111e89f272a164fd35fb-1510370581.eu-central-1.elb.amazonaws.com
         ```
+        Where `<DOMAIN-SUFFIX>` is the domain suffix for your cluster

     1. After your DNS provider is configured, direct Knative to use that domain by running the command:

         ```bash
-        # Replace knative.example.com with your domain suffix
         kubectl patch configmap/config-domain \
           --namespace knative-serving \
           --type merge \
-          --patch '{"data":{"knative.example.com":""}}'
+          --patch '{"data":{"<DOMAIN-SUFFIX>":""}}'
         ```
+        Where `<DOMAIN-SUFFIX>` is the domain suffix for your cluster

 === "Temporary DNS"

-    !!! info
     If you are using `curl` to access the sample applications or your own Knative app, and are unable to use the Magic DNS (xip.io) or Real DNS methods, you can use a temporary approach.

+    See the Real DNS method for a permanent solution.

-This is useful for evaluating Knative without altering the DNS configuration, as in the Real DNS method, or cannot use the Magic DNS method due to using, for example, minikube locally or IPv6 clusters.
+    Temporary DNS is useful for evaluating Knative without altering the DNS configuration, as in the Real DNS method, or cannot use the Magic DNS method due to using, for example, minikube locally or IPv6 clusters.

     To access your application using `curl` using this method: